 A recently published study found that a diet consisting of several mini meals a day worked just as well as other diets in helping patients with metabolic syndrome lose body fat.
 In addition, diets that included recipes with more antioxidants helped shed extra pounds.

-As the obesity epidemic continues to grow, researchers are looking for different ways to help people lose weight.
-The findings of this study showed how this new diet helped individuals lose weight and prevent complications linked to obesity.
+As the Obesity epidemic continues to grow, researchers are looking for different ways to help people lose weight.
+The findings of this research study showed how this new diet helped individuals lose weight and prevent complications linked to obesity.

 Diets that focus on nutritional alternatives rather than cutting calories to combat obesity are under investigation.